 M-28 / M-29 Weasel Models

-The M28 Weasel has two seats with its engine centered in the rear.
+The Carrier, Cargo, M28 Weasel began as the T15 in prototype.
+It has two seats with its engine centered in the rear.
 Its tracks are lightly supported by only four pairs of road wheels.
 The top run of the track slants upward from the rear sprocket to the higher front drive sprocket.
 The electrical system is 6 volt.

-The M29 Cargo Carrier (Weasel), standardized in November 1943, had four seats and moved the engine to the front right.
+The Carrier, Cargo, M29 Weasel began in development as the T24 prototype, to incorporate many valuable changes recommended from the field experience of the M28.
+The resulting design was standardized in November 1943.
+It had four seats and moved the engine to the front right.
 It has tracks with a mild slant downward to the front, robustly supported by eight sets of road wheels on an improved suspension.
 The electrical system is upgraded to 12-volts.
 During production, the track width was increased from 15 to 20 inches.

-The final version of the Weasel was the M29C, an fully amphibious version that added watertight cells for buoyancy and twin rudders at the stern.
+The final version of the Weasel was the Carrier, Cargo, M29C, (Amphibian) , a fully amphibious version that added watertight cells for buoyancy and twin rudders at the stern.
 Over 10,600 of the M29C were produced, although some were stripped of their floatation tanks and rudders once in the field.

 M-28 or M-29 Weasel Amphibious Vehicle Photo Gallery

 M-28 Cargo Carrier (Weasel) at winter training, Camp McCoy, WI, 1943.
 Cross-country skis mounted outside the top enclosure.
 The photo was taken by Capt.
 Edward Y. Pettit, who won a Silver Star in Normandy, while Company Commander of Company C, 2nd Combat Engineers Battalion, 2nd (Indianhead) Infantry Division, 14 June 1944.
 Photo: Courtesy of Bob Pettit, son of Capt.
 Pettit.